Scientific Name: Nanger dama

 IUCN Status: Critically Endangered

-White Oak has maintained a breeding herd of addra gazelles since 1983 and our staff has become experts in their care and management and we have had more than 270 gazelle births to date.
-We work closely with other zoos and participate with the Dama (Addra) Gazelle Species Survival Plan, an AZA cooperative program to ensure the survival of the species.
+White Oak has maintained a breeding herd of dama gazelles since 1983 and our staff has become experts in their care and management and we have had more than 270 gazelle births to date.
+We work closely with other zoos and participate with the Dama Gazelle Species Survival Plan, an AZA cooperative program to ensure the survival of the species.

-White Oak is also working with organizations like the Sahara Conservation Fund and Conservation Centers for Species Survival to develop the potential to send addra gazelles born at White Oak for reintroduction to areas where they have disappeared.
+White Oak is also working with organizations like the Sahara Conservation Fund and Conservation Centers for Species Survival to develop the potential to send dama gazelles born at White Oak for reintroduction to areas where they have disappeared.